sanbec/First-Column-Featured-Image/readme.txt

 == Description ==

 This plugin adds a featured image column to WordPress Dashboard.
 It automatically adds a column to any post type which supports a featured image.
-It's an improvement from the plugin [Add Featured Image Column] (https://wordpress.org/plugins/add-featured-image-column/).
+It's an improvement from the plugin [Add Featured Image Column](https://wordpress.org/plugins/add-featured-image-column/).

 == Installation ==

-1. Upload the entire `add-featured-image-column` folder to your `/wp-content/plugins` directory.
+1. Upload the entire `manage-admin-columns` folder to your `/wp-content/plugins` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Optionally, visit the Settings > Media page to change the default behavior of the plugin.
+1. Optionally, visit the Settings > Manage Admin Columns to change the default behavior of the plugin.

 == Frequently Asked Questions ==